cobrateam/splinter/docs/cookies.rst

 Create cookie
 -------------

-For add a cookie use the add method:
+To add a cookie use the add method:

 .. highlight:: python